plishu/Fiji/README.md

 ## Change Log
 All notable changes to this project will be documented in this file.

+## [1.3.0] - 2016-07-26
+### Added
+- Base calibration values for Phantom 3 & Phantom 4
+- Support for Phantom 3 X/S models in pre-process, and calibration.
+- Index/Lut plugin
+- Log file displays version number of plugin
+- Debug button in pre-process to aid users in case something goes wrong

+### Changed
+- JPG/TIF folders are only created if there are JPG/TIF images to calibrate/apply LUT
+- In calibration: Separated Phantom 3/4 to two options: Phantom 3 (397mm), Phantom 4 (397mm)
+- Changed lut name Survey2_NDVI_0_1 to Survey2_NDVI
+- Changed lut name Survey1_NDVI_0_1 to Survey1_NDVI

+### TODO
+- Generate base calibration values for DJI X3
+- QR Code recognition optimization for Red and NIR images
+- Improve calibration for dual camera NDVI calibration

 ## [1.2.1] - 2016-07-22
 ### Added
 - In pre-process: option to toggle vignette removal